Stereotactic Breast Procedures Certification FAQ

 The Society offers a pre-meeting stereotactic course at our Annual Meeting and several other pre-meeting courses that cover breast imaging material.
 Our Annual Meeting's General Session offers approximately 2 hours of breast imaging CME as well.
 The American College of Surgeons and several other organizations offer stereotactic breast procedures CME that also meet the requirements.
 Some on-line category I CME in breast imaging is also acceptable as part of the total credit hours.

 Two stereotactic cases are submitted for review.
 One case must be a malignancy invasive or in situ, or atypical ductal hyperplasia.
-Both case submissions must have been performed utilizing 2D technology.
+Both case submissions may be performed utilizing 2D or 3D technology.

 Yes, the reports generated from the Mastery from the percutaneous procedure module contain all of the required elements of the stereotactic procedure reports.